-And so it’s time for another round of peanut butter reviews.
+It’s time for a review of other peanut butters out there.
 No matter how much peanut butter I eat, there’s always another brand begging to be tried, and I say bring it on!
 I can’t consider my life complete until I’ve tried them all!
 The offerings this time include two brands I can’t rememeber where I got and some standard offerings from a new grocery store I’m obsessed with, Wegman’s.
 Chances are, if you have a Wegman’s nearby then you already feel the love.
 If not, then I feel sad for you.
 In addition, Lee Zalben, the founder of Peanut Butter & Co, was kind enough to send me a few boxes of flavored peanut butter squeeze packs to try.
 Jealous?

 Maple Grove Farms Chunky = 65%